Bavarian People's Party

-The Bavarian People's Party (German: Bayerische Volkspartei; BVP) was a Catholic political party in Bavaria during the Weimar Republic.
-After the collapse of the German Empire in 1918, it split away from the national-level Catholic Centre Party and formed the BVP in order to pursue a more conservative and particularist Bavarian course.
-It consistently had more seats in the Bavarian state parliament than any other party and provided all Bavarian minister presidents from 1920 on.
+The Bavarian People's Party (German: Bayerische Volkspartei; BVP) was a principally Catholic christian democratic political party in Bavaria during the Weimar Republic.
+After the collapse of the German Empire in 1918, it split away from the federal Centre Party and formed the BVP in order to pursue a conservative and regionalist stance.
+It dominated in state politics; all Ministers-President from 1920 onwards were from the BVP.
 In the national Reichstag it remained a minor player with only about three percent of total votes in all elections.
 The BVP disbanded shortly after the Nazi seizure of power in early 1933.
+It was not reformed after the war; much of its electorate was absorbed by the new centre-right regionalist Christian Social Union in Bavaria.